 Contact Us Today

 Using social media during your divorce can cause problems.
 However, if you do wish to continue to use these platforms make sure you follow the above tips to help ensure you don’t harm your case.
-If you need more help or guidance, the experienced divorce lawyers at Haas Tharrington are on hand to offer you practical, professional advice.
+If you need more help or guidance, the experienced divorce lawyers at Haas & Associates are on hand to offer you practical, professional advice.
 Call us today at 919-783-9669.